An Explanation on Principles

 - Forth radiance, when engaged in, breathing in and breathing out have ceased.

-- Base for boundless-sky, when engaged in, perception of form has ceased.
+- Boundless sky as base, when engaged in, perception of form has ceased.

-- Base for boundless-cognition, when engaged in, perception of the base for boundless-sky has ceased.
+- Boundless cognition as base, when engaged in, perception of boundless sky as base has ceased.

-- Base for possessionlessness, when engaged in, perception of the base for boundless-cognition has ceased.
+- Possessionlessness as base, when engaged in, perception of boundless cognition as base has ceased.

-- Base for neither-perception-nor-no-perception, when engaged in, perception of the base for possessionlessness has ceased.
+- Neither-perception-nor-no-perception as base, when engaged in, perception of possessionlessness as base has ceased.

-- Cessation of perceptions and feelings, when engaged in, and perceptions and feelings have ceased.
+- Cessation of perception of the felt, when engaged in, and perception and feeling have ceased.

 OK these, almsmen, are nine successive cessations.'